Life insurance and cancer

-Life insurance comes in various types.
-You need to check your existing policy if you are diagnosed with cancer.
+You need to check your existing life insurance policy if you are diagnosed with cancer.
 Or make sure that a new policy suits your needs.

-Many of us have life insurance because we need it to get a mortgage.
+Many of us have life insurance because we take it out when we get a mortgage.
 The point of having the life insurance is that if we die, it pays out to cover the mortgage.

-With your permission, the company will write to your doctor or hospital, asking for medical details that could affect your policy.
+With your permission, the company will write to your doctor or hospital.
+They will ask for medical details that could affect your policy.
 They might also ask you to have a medical examination before they will issue your policy.

 Talk about your individual case with your life insurance company.
 They can tell you more about how this will personally affect you.

 There are special rules about insurance in the Disability Discrimination Act (DDA).
 This Act applies to you if you have cancer, or have had cancer in the past.

 If you already have life insurance

 You might already have a life insurance policy from before you were diagnosed with cancer.
 The insurance company should honour it as normal, as long as you were honest about your medical history when you took the policy out.

 You might find it difficult to increase the value of your policy for some years.
 But it’s important to keep it up.
 That will be easier than starting a new life insurance policy after your cancer diagnosis.